chiachunho1997/botnana-book/en-us/javascript-api.md

         botnana.ethercat.slave(1).get();

-After data is processed by function `botnana.handle_response(response)`, response data will create a corresponding event,
+After response data is processed by function `botnana.handle_response(response)`, a corrensponding event will be emitted.
-Event API can be used to process response data.
+Event API can be used to process these events.
-//因為經過函式 `botnana.handle_response(response)` 處理後，回傳的資訊會產生對應的事件，
-可以使用 Event API 處理這些回傳的資料。

-e.g. Obtaining homing method of position 1 slave
+e.g. Obtaining homing method of slave at position 1.
-//範例：取得位於第一個 Slave 位置的馬達驅動器回原點的方式

     botnana.on("homing_method.1", function (homing_method) {
         console.log("result: " + homing_method);